 - 1. Travel Permitted: Employees and students may travel on official school business.
 Vaccinated and unvaccinated employees and students may travel.
 Students and faculty who have been approved for the semester-long remote option may not travel.
 Unvaccinated individuals or individuals who have not yet received and submitted proof of a COVID-19 booster who travel must arrange to continue testing each Tuesday and Friday (or on a similar schedule), even while traveling by working with the COVID Compliance Manager (covidmanager@swlaw.edu) in advance.
 This policy applies to all travel paid for with Law School funds of any type.
 It also applies to all travel in which the individual is serving as an official representative of Southwestern Law School (e.g., AALS meetings), even if another organization is paying some or all of the travel costs.
-This policy does not apply to advocacy competitions teams, as the Law School has issued separate procedures for those events. - least one month in advance of the travel, or as soon as possible if the trip is less than four weeks out.
+This policy does not apply to advocacy competitions teams, as the Law School has issued separate procedures for those events. - 2.
+Pre-travel Notice: Faculty members who are traveling should notify the Vice Deans at least one month in advance of the travel, or as soon as possible if the trip is less than four weeks out.
 Staff members who are traveling should notify the Associate Dean for Operations and Risk Management at least one month in advance of the travel, or as soon as possible if the trip is less than four weeks out.
+Students who are traveling should notify the Associate Dean for Operations and Risk Management at least one month in advance of the travel, or as soon as possible if the trip is less than four weeks out.
 Students who are traveling should notify the Associate Dean for Student Affairs at least one month in advance of the travel, or as soon as possible if the trip is less than four weeks out.
 We encourage the traveler not to purchase airline tickets or make unrefundable purchases before consulting with the appropriate dean.
 If the dean receiving the report has concerns about the travel, the dean will alert the COVID Response Team.
 The COVID Response Team or the Dean may, for good cause based on public-health reasons, deny the travel or place restrictions on the travel.